 20. Allow churches to provide welfare services – Agree

-Churches should be one of the many organizations that serve the general welfare of the Nation.
-This is in addition to what the government provides.
-Separation of church and state should ensure that churches are not overseen or regulat
+Churches should be one of the many organizations that serve the general welfare of the nation, in addition to what the government provides.
+Separation of church and state ensures that churches are not overseen or regulated by the government.